dlsf/dasBlog/README.md

 ## Running the site

-You can host the machine locally via [docker-compose](docker-compose.yml).
+You can host the website locally via [docker-compose](docker-compose.yml).